IlyaKulikov1/Diplom-project/README.md

 Description:

 I took the website template and remade it for myself.
-Added my own information and tests(2 Api and 4 UI) of the selected site (White House).
+Added my own information and tests(2 Api and 4 UI) of the selected site (The White House).
 The project was implemented using the page object pattern

 Enviroment: